Call (888) 883-2483

 Veterans Serving Veterans

 With many veterans counted among our attorneys and staff, we know firsthand the struggles service members face when they return home with injuries and disabilities.
-Our firm has worked closely with veterans for fifty years and we have recovered millions of dollars in back pay awards.
+In fact, many of the Veterans on our team have current disability ratings.
+Our firm has worked closely with veterans for over fifty years and we have recovered millions of dollars in back pay awards on their behalf.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.